 We are a friendly amateur choir of about 65 members in Banstead, Surrey founded in 1922.
-Having rehearsed weekly on zoom throughout the pandemic, we are very excited to be returning to in-person rehearsals from 20 May 2021!
+Having rehearsed weekly on zoom throughout the pandemic, we are very excited to be returning to in-person rehearsals for our concert from 17 June 2021!

 If you need a post-lockdown lift, come and join us - get in touch for more details.

 We sing all sorts of choral music from the 16th century to the modern day and pre-pandemic we staged four concerts a year accompanied by professional soloists and orchestras.
 Last year was very different but we were delighted to perform (socially distanced, of course) Brahms' Requiem in December 2020.